uwo-openhouse/openhouse-app/README.md

     ii) If on windows download an android emulator (suggested: Android Virtual Device (AVD)) and click run on android emulator.

+    iii) The iOS version of the app can be tested using a machine running MacOS.
+Install Xcode for the iOS simulators and Android Studio for Android.

 ## Creating a Release

 Make sure you increment the versions of `version`, `versionCode` and `buildNumber` in [the app.json](./app.json).